What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 At all of these places you have to read the label if you want to know what you’re buying.

 Don’t buy into health claims on the packets either.
-It’s generally best to avoid packaged food that says “light”, “diet” or similar things.
-They’re usually processed and stripped of nutrients, then filled with artificially made ingredients to make them taste good.
+It’s generally best to not trust packaged food that says “light”, “diet” or similar things.

 6. hydrate regularly

-You know it, you know you have to drink water to stay healthy and hydrated.
+You know it, you know you have to drink water to stay hydrated.